Steve Maclin

 Stephen Kupryk (born May 26, 1987) is an American professional wrestler.
-He is currently signed to Impact Wrestling, where he performs under the ring name Steve Maclin.
+He is signed to Total Nonstop Action Wrestling (TNA), where he performs under the ring name Steve Maclin.
+In TNA, he is the current TNA International Champion in his record-setting second reign, and is a former one-time Impact World Champion.
 He is also known for his time in WWE, where he performed under the ring name Steve Cutler.

+Early life

+Stephen Kupryk was born on May 26, 1987, in Rutherford, New Jersey.
+In 2007, he enlisted in the United States Marine Corps, being deployed twice in the War in Afghanistan as a machine gunner with the Second Battalion, Eighth Marine Regiment.

 Professional wrestling career

 Early career (2013–2014)

-On January 26, 2013, Kupryk made his professional wrestling debut at an Monster Factory Pro Wrestling (MFPW) event under the ring name Tommy Maclin, where he defeated Anthony Bennett.
+Kupryk began training in professional wrestling after completing his military enlistment.
+He made his debut on January 26, 2013, at a Monster Factory Pro Wrestling (MFPW) event under the ring name Tommy Maclin, where he defeated Anthony Bennett.
 In MFPW, he won the MFPW Heavyweight Championship and the MFPW Tag Team Championship.